kitos/kitos.github.io/src/_content/blog/enjoy-the-little-things_en.md

 }
 ```

-Since we are trying to make some take-away out of this article, let's extract custom hook out of `jsx±CurrentTime`:
+Since we are trying to make some take-away out of this article, let's extract custom hook out of `jsx±<CurrentTime/>`:

 ```jsx
 let useIntervalValue = (factory, interval) => {